OneFamily's Privacy Notice

 We take the security of your personal data seriously and the following measures are in place to protect your information including:

-- We maintain physical, electronic and procedural safeguards in connection with the collection, storage and disclosure of personally identifiable customer information.
+- We maintain physical, electronic and procedural safeguards appropriate to the sensitivity of the information we maintain.
 Our security procedures mean that we may occasionally request proof of identity before we disclose personal information to you

 - We maintain a CCTV record inside and outside our head office for the purposes of detecting, preventing or prosecuting crime